kreeti/coding_convention/git.md

 * Create Pull Request only after finish the task competely of a particular story.

+* Do not amend your commit if pull request is already created.
+If there is more than 2 commits , squash them.

 * Do not change anything in master branch, always create seperate branch.

 * Rebase frequently to incorporate upstream changes.